Clustering analysis of BOSS-CMASS galaxies with semi-analytical model for galaxy formation and halo occupation distribution: Introduction

 Second, in addition to the comparison of the empirical and physical models, we note that a SAM typically has more parameters in the model.
 This is not surprising since it takes more components (those from galaxy formation physics) into account instead of only focusing on the clustering property.
 Therefore, the search for a reasonable set of SAM parameters is of critical importance and is also challenging.
-This calibration process is not a new problem in the study of SAMs, and we have seen progress in many previous works such as \cite{Bower_2010, Lu_2011, Lu_2012, Lu_2014, Benson_2014, Ruiz_2015, Rodrigues_2017, Knebe_2018, Henriques_2020, Oleskiewicz_2020, Elliott_2021} and so on.
-To accelerate the exploration in the high dimensional parameter space, many of the works have attempted to build an emulator for galaxy statistics such that one can perform a likelihood analysis by comparing the model prediction with observational data.
-The output is the calibrated set of parameters in a quantitative manner.
+This calibration process is not a new problem in the study of SAMs; there has been progress made in many previous works by exploring the parameter space with an emulator of galaxy statistics (\citealt{Bower_2010, Ruiz_2015, Oleskiewicz_2020, Elliott_2021}), Bayesian model inference in high dimensional space (\citealt{Lu_2011, Lu_2012, Lu_2014}), examination of model prediction with observational data at low and high redshifts (\citealt{Benson_2014, Knebe_2018, Henriques_2020}) and so on.
+The output of this process is the calibrated set of parameters in a quantitative manner.
 We note that in most of the studies, the calibration or the search of parameter sets utilizes only abundance information, or one-point statistics, such as the luminosity function in certain wavelength band, or stellar mass function in some redshift range.
 There are far fewer works focusing on the calibration using two-point statistics.
 This is not surprising since the clustering typically probes scales beyond those that are sensitive to the modeling in SAMs.
 However, state-of-the-art observational data have been able to provide accurate clustering measurement down to scales below $1h^{-1}$Mpc.
 Although this may still be larger than many baryonic processes governing galaxy formation, there could be some influence on the spatial distribution of massive galaxies, as we explore in this paper.
 Indeed, a few recent works show that the addition of the two-point statistics can provide another enhancement of model constraints, including both galaxy clustering and galaxy lensing (\citealt{vanDaalen_2016, Renneby_2020}).
 Therefore, it motivates us to include a clustering analysis in parallel with the HOD approach, and we expect to obtain constraints on some of the SAM modeling parameters.